-SSYI is specifically focused on “proven risk” young men identified in New Bedford who are either perpetrators or victims of shooting or stabbing violence.
+SSYI is specifically focused on “proven risk” young men and women identified in New Bedford who are either perpetrators or victims of shooting or stabbing violence.
 SSYI supports a continuum of services for these individuals, which includes street outreach and engagement, intensive case management, mental health counseling, and employment and education services.
 Without these services, these young men might otherwise continue to be perpetrators or victims of violent crimes in New Bedford.

 For question regarding SSYI, contact Yanire Mendes at firstname.lastname@example.org